-The difference in electrical charge between two points is measured in units called volts.
-It is called a potential difference because it represents stored electrical energy that can be used to do work at some future time.
+a slight surplus of positive charges, and the inside reflects a surplus of the impermeant negatively charged ions.
+This creates a separation of positive and negative electrical used to do work at some future time.
 The potential difference across the cell membrane is called the membrane potential (transmembrane potential) and is measured in millivolts.